Sirrah91/Asteroid-spectra/v2.0/Models/README.md

 Models trained for the reference paper.
-Models were trained on reflectance spectra with wavelengths from 450 nm to 2450 nm with step of 5 nm (full resolution); from 820 nm to 2360 nm with step of 20 nm (Eros resolution); from 820nm to 2080 nm with step of 20 nm (Itokawa resolution).
+Models were trained on reflectance spectra with wavelengths from 450 nm to 2450 nm with the step of 5 nm (full resolution); from 820 nm to 2360 nm with the step of 20 nm (Eros resolution); from 820 nm to 2080 nm with the step of 20 nm (Itokawa resolution).